mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 17 - Global Functions/readme.md

 This practice also makes testing nearly impossible.

-When a method calls a global function like getSystemTime() or saveToDatabase(), you cannot easily replace that function with a mock or a fake version during a test.
+When a method calls a global function like getSystemTime() or saveToDatabase(), you can't easily replace that function with a mock or a fake version during a test.

 You end up testing the entire environment instead of just your logic.